bitcoinops/bitcoinops.github.io/about.md

 Our generous member companies pay an annual contribution to cover expenses.

-## Principals and Associates of Optech
+## Optech Contributors

+All material produced by Bitcoin Optech is open source and released under the MIT license.
+Anyone is welcome to contribute by opening issues and pull requests, reviewing newsletters and other material, and contributing translations.
+Our most regular contributors are:

-{% include associates.html %}
+{% include contributors.html %}

 {% include sponsors.html %}